sarahpolzer/googleslidesapi/README.md

 ![presentation_url](screenshots_for_instructions/presentation_url.png)

-Above is a Google Presentation.
-In its URL, between presentation/d/ and /edit is a long sequence of letters and numbers.
+Above is a google presentations url. presentation/d/ and /edit is a long sequence of letters and numbers.
 This is your presentation ID.
 Copy this sequence, and paste it into client_information.json next to "presentation_id": for the client.
 Make sure it is a string, or is enclosed by quotations.
-For example "presentation_id" : "1234567gfderfdgbrh3eteh"
+For example "presentation_id" : "18y4Wz5NX5A-dCWxgbFka45akCoozSeojn0J7DUfLD00"

 ### Updating Domain Name, WhatConvers, Organization Logo, or Google Analytics Information for a Single Client